How Secure Are Insurance Agency Management Systems?

 Questions to Ask:

 This is another area agencies can be blindsided by if they don’t ask the right questions upfront.
-Be sure you are comfortable with the answers to these questions before you move forward with a vendor.
+Be sure you’re comfortable with the answers to these questions before you move forward with a vendor.

 5. Regular Software Maintenance & Updates

-Technology changes rapidly, and as you enjoy new features and updates within the system, these updates require security measures.
-Software has to be patched to guard against new vulnerabilities as well.
+Technology changes rapidly, and as you enjoy new features and updates within the system, these changes require updated security measures.
+Software also has to be patched to guard against new vulnerabilities.

 Think of it like when your computer updates and restarts.
 If these aren’t done, your computer can become vulnerable to new security issues.

-Ask any AMS vendor about, not only their planned updates to the system (the fun stuff!), but about their maintenance schedule, as well.
+Ask any AMS vendor about their planned system updates (the fun stuff!)
+AND their maintenance schedule.

 Terms to Know: